 Quadratic Line Search

-Quadratic line search is based on making a quadratic approximation to an objective and then pick the minimum of this quadratic approximation as the next iteration of $\alpha$.
+Quadratic line search is based on making a quadratic approximation to an optimizer problem and then pick the minimum of this quadratic approximation as the next iteration of $\alpha$.

 The quadratic polynomial is built the following way[1]: